What does a pear diamond look like?

 Remember those bow ties we discussed with so many of the other fancy shapes?
 Yup, they’re back!
 The depth percentage range wherein you might be able to avoid a very pronounced bow tie is approximately 58%-64%, although there will always be a subtle bow tie shadow with these types of cuts.
-It really is about avoiding the more pronounced ones rather than eliminating them all together.
+It really is about avoiding the more pronounced ones rather than eliminating them altogether.
 Learn to love the bow tie, people.

 As we have learned, these modified brilliants (fancy cuts) tend to hold on to their color more than their round counterparts (especially in that little teardrop tip).
 For that reason, when it comes to color I will give you the same advice as I gave you when discussing marquise; go for ‘G’ or above for a stone of about 1 carat, and even higher (‘D-F’) if going for a stone over 1.5 carats.
 That said, if you plan on setting your pear cut in a gold/rose gold band, you can afford to go a little warmer on the color as the gold band will make the stone look whiter!

 With clarity, just like with the marquise, feel free to pop down to the ‘VS2-SI1’ range, as the pears are rather efficient when it comes to hiding small imperfections.
 As usual though, you need to be careful about the positioning of these inclusions.
 For that reason, I will again repeat myself like a broken record; always, always, always try get a look at the actual diamond on offer.
 You want a high-definition 360º video and the opinion of one of our graduate gemologists before you commit (click the bubble on the right for a GG).
 I also suggest only buying a pear that is GIA certified.

 Not Sure the Pear Shape is Right for You?
 Read more about them below: